library-data-platform/ldlite/MIGRATING.md

 4.0.0 has completely rebuilt the transformation logic to utilize SQL native json processing and set-operations.
 The transform time is on average 80-95% faster, for example Circulation now takes 20 minutes and Instances take.
-While performance is not a "feature" in and of itself we're hoping that operating LDLite will be easier and less stressful.
+While performance is not a "feature" in and of itself this change allows for more frequent loads and fresher data.
-Personally, the LDLite server has been treated with kid gloves because disruptions can mean a day or week without data.
-Notes on migration:
-* Parallel execution
-* Sizing up Postgres (especially cpu)
-* Sizing down the python server

 Another positive to come from the rebuild is that the transformation code is no longer a scary black box.
 Better data type inference has been a common request which was always "technically" possible but difficult to implement and test.
 The new transformation logic includes more accurate datatype detection and high-performance conversion in SQL.
 In addition to simpler and faster queries, more accurate datatypes massively reduces the size of the resulting database.
 Our database is 40-50% smaller with data stored as the appropriate types.

-Notes on migration:
-* Processing as text
-* Doing casting in certain ways
-* Stuff that is ok to leave in?
+SQLite support had to be removed to make this rebuild possible as it wasn't possible to write SQL compatible with all three of postgres, sqlite, and duckdb.

 While not a breaking change, there is one new feature to call out in more detail.
 You'll find a new `ldlite_system` schema.